keithnlarsen/restmvc.js/README.md

         return baseController;
     }

-From this basic framework a controller that implements:
+From this basic framework a controller is dynamically built for each model object that implements:

   * index(id)
   * list(),